For a course not involving study away the process is similar to Fall and Spring semester courses:

 No additional tuition charges will apply for full-time students participating in the May Experience.
 On-campus housing is available at a discounted rate.
 Students participating in study away courses will pay a fee to cover costs associated with travel.

 Yes.
-There are partial need-based scholarships available to students participating in Study Away programs offered during the May Experience.
-Currently there is no aid available toward the costs of housing for students enrolled in on-campus May Experience courses.
+There are partial need-based scholarships available to students participating in Study Away programs offered during the May Experience and full need-based scholarships toward the costs of housing for students enrolled in on-campus May Experience courses.

 A study away May Experience program is any program receiving Furman credit that requires off-campus housing, whether domestic or international.
 This does not include accommodations associated with domestic field trips of short duration.